Here’s When & Why Homelander Fantasized About “Lasering” the Crowd

 In order to understand the answer to this question, we have to analyze Homelander’s personality.
 For a superhero, Homelander is pretty brutal and aggressive.
 He throws a bank robber in the air, drops him to his death, and brutalizes A-Train.
 He is highly intelligent as he put together a meticulous plan to get superheroes into the military.
 He is also charismatic and goes out in public to give him support.

 Vought and the Seven have always been his home, so his worldview consists almost entirely of what Vought has built around the superheroes.
-So Homelaner has long since given up his civilian identity and is always called “Homelander” even by those closest to him. dr Vogelbaum was one of the last people who still knew him by the name “John”.
+So Homelander has long since given up his civilian identity and is always called “Homelander,” even by those closest to him. dr Vogelbaum was one of the last people who still knew him by the name “John.”

 As that worldview begins to crumble, he shows signs of losing his temper.
 Homelander struggles to understand love and humanity because he grew up in a lab.
-There he was educated and taught.
-At a young age, for example, he “crushed” several teachers in whom he was looking for a mother while hugging.
+There, he was educated and taught.
+At a young age, for example, he “crushed” several teachers with whom he was looking for a mother while hugging.

 This made Homelander sociopathic and amoral, he also intimidates the members of the Seven into keeping them informed while also killing anyone who stands in his way.
-This act of murder is also used to his advantage, as after Flight 37 crashed and all passengers died, Homelander believes he was destroyed by terrorists, thereby pushing both Vought and himself the superhuman gun control agenda.
+This act of murder is also used to his advantage, as after Flight 37 crashes and all passengers die, Homelander spreads the rumor that the plane was destroyed by terrorists, thereby pushing both Vought and himself into the superhuman gun control agenda.

 RELATED: